komoto48g/mwxlib/README.md

 - ~~Python 2.7~~ (PY2 support has ended since 0.50)
 - ~~Python 3.5~~ (PY35 support has ended since 0.70)
 - ~~Python 3.7~~ (PY37 support has ended since 0.80)
-- Python 3.8 -- 3.9
+- Python 3.8 -- 3.9 (deprecated since 0.90)
     - wxpython >= 4.1.1
     - numpy
     - pillow
     - matplotlib
     - opencv-python
 - Python 3.10 -- 3.11
-    - wxpython >= 4.2.0
+    - wxpython >= 4.2.1
     - numpy
     - pillow
     - matplotlib
     - opencv-python
 - Python 3.12
-    - A version of wxpython for PY311 has not yet released on PyPi.
+    - A version of wxpython for PY312 has not yet released on PyPi.
         * You can download the snapshot from https://wxpython.org/Phoenix/snapshot-builds/,
         * or the latest snapshot from Azure Pipelines https://alldunn.visualstudio.com/wxPython-CI/_build?definitionId=2&_a=summary